A responsive (that means they buy stuff) email list is, of course, critical to making money with your newsletter.

 Here are some ways to build trust with your email marketing campaign, create a bond, and build a relationship that leads to purchases.

-Grow your own list
+Grow your own qualified email marketing list

 It will be your best source of income.
 You’ll need to nurture it and grow it.
-Here are some tips on how to build your email list.
+Here are some tips on how to build your own qualified email list.
 RSS subscribers are good, but it turns out that email is better (ha! the direct marketers were right all along – the money is in the list).

-Set up outposts
+Set up outposts on social media

 Measure it